Learning Utilities and Equilibria in Non-Truthful Auctions: Sample Complexity of Utility Estimation

 \begin{restatable}{thm}{lowerbound} For any $\eps < \frac 1 {4000}, \delta < \frac 1 {20}$, there is a family of product distributions for which no algorithm $(\eps, \delta)$-learns, with $\nsample$ samples, utilities over the set of all monotone bidding strategies, for any $m \leq \frac{1}{4\times10^8}\cdot \frac{n}{\eps^2}$. \end{restatable}

 The proof of Theorem~\ref{thm:lower-bound-learning-util} is in Appendix~\ref{sec:proof-thm:lower-bound-learning-utility}.
 As a sketch, the product distributions we construct encode length~$n-1$ binary strings by having slightly unfair Bernoulli distribution for each bidder, the bias shrinking as $n$ grows large.
 We then show that, if with few samples a learning algorithm learns utilities for all monotone bidding strategies, then there must exist two product distributions from the family which differ at only one coordinate, and yet they can be told apart by the learning algorithm.
-This must violate well-known information theoretic lower bounds \cite[e.g.][]{MansourNotes}.
+This must violate the well-known information theoretic lower bound for distinguishing two distributions \cite[e.g.][]{MansourNotes}.